 What are the symptoms of plantar fasciitis?

-Pain tends to start gradually, often just in the heel, but can sometimes be felt along the whole plantar fascia.
+Pain could be felt in just one place, but can sometimes be felt along the whole plantar fascia.
 Symptoms are normally worse in the morning and mostly after, rather than during an activity.

 What are the symptom triggers?